 This is best done with a rubber grout float.
-Take a decent amount on your float, and then spread it over top of the tile.
+Take a decent amount of grout on your float, and then spread it over top of the tile.
 Holding your float at a 45-degree angle, force the grout into any and all of the joints and seams.
-The edge of the float is what’s going to allow the grout to sink deeply into the joints.
+The edge of the float is what’s going to allow the grout to sink deep into the joints.

 To ensure the grout has equally filled all the joints, alternate directions as you apply it.
-Simply continue this until all the grout joints and seams are filled, and then use the edge of the float to scrape excess amounts of grout from the tile.
+Continue this until all the grout joints and seams are filled, and then use the edge of the float to scrape excess amounts of grout from the tile.

 8. Clean Your Tile Surface